IdentityPython/pysaml2/docs/howto/config.rst

     key_file: "key.pem"

-*key_file* is the name of a PEM formatted file that contains the private key of the service.
-This is presently used both to encrypt/sign assertions and as the client key in an HTTPS session.
+*key_file* is the name of a PEM formatted file that contains the private key ef the service.
+This is currently used both to encrypt/sign assertions and as the client key in an HTTPS session.

 metadata